Community sexual health education program

 - The 5 w’s of The P word – puberty

-- Healthy relationships and friendships
+- Healthy relationships, communication and consent

 - Building self-esteem